A large Milkcap that can grow up to 30cm in diameter and exudes abundant amounts of milk/latex making it fairly easy to identify.

 White, decurrent gills that can discolour brown with age, usually where the latex has dried.
 This mushroom will produce a lot of latex if the gills are damaged.

-Can look very similar to the Giant Funnel, pictured, but the Giant Funnel does not produce a milk like latex when the gills are damaged.
+Can look very similar to the Giant Funnel (Aspropaxillus giganteus), pictured, but the Giant Funnel does not produce a milk like latex when the gills are damaged.

-The Trooping Funnel can also look similar but again does not produce latex and has a much longer stem.
+Trooping Funnel (Infundibulicybe geotropa) can also look similar but again does not produce latex and has a much longer stem.

-The Peppery Milkcap, Lactarius piperatus, is smaller and has very hot ‘milk’.
+Peppery Milkcap (Lactifluus piperatus), is smaller and has very hot ‘milk’.

 White.
 Ellipsoid with warts joined by tiny ridges into an incomplete network.